solmazsm/VectorSearch/README.md

 #### This folder contains all the necessary implementations required to replicate the studies submitted to VLDB 2026.
 #### VectorSearch: A Self-Optimizing Multi-Vector Indexing System for Scalable and Memory-Efficient Vector Retrieval

-The experiments used a labeled dataset of 1000 news articles.
-We implemented the algorithm in Python, using libraries for data manipulation, computations, and NLP.
-SentenceTransformer encoded document titles into embeddings.
-Indexes facilitated retrieval.
-Hyperparameter optimization evaluated combinations of dimensions, thresholds, and models using grid search.
-All our experiments were performed using the same hardware consisting of RTX NVIDIA 3050 GPUs and i5-11400H @ 2.70GHz with 16GB of memory.
-The details of each experiment are the following.
-We implemented a caching mechanism to store and reuse precomputed embeddings from the Chroma model, enhancing efficiency by eliminating redundant computations.
-This mechanism efficiently saved embeddings to disk, minimizing the need for recomputation and optimizing resource management.
-Additionally, the implementation included visualization of the similarity network of news articles, achieved by vectorizing content, calculating pairwise cosine similarity, and constructing a graph representation using NetworkX, visualized with Matplotlib.
-Further functionality analyzed query time distribution through empirical cumulative distribution function computation and visualization using NumPy and Matplotlib.
- We conducted experiments using three models: all-MiniLM-L6-, roberta-base and bert-base-uncased.
-The hyperparameters varied included the index dimension $(256, 512, 1024)$ and the similarity threshold $(0.7, 0.8, 0.9)$.

 ## 📚 Dataset